KiraResari/ceal-chronicler-f/Protocol.md

     * I now did that, and I think it looks better that way
 * Next, before I continue with connected locations, I think I really want to add a location level, since even with only a few locations for testing presently, things are starting to get a bit messy
   * I'm not sure how much a location level will help there, but it'll definitely be better than not having one
+  * I now did a considerable amount of work there that went so fluidly that I didn't pause to write about it here, and it's starting to look really good
+  * Next, I want to add that you can't lower the location level below that of your children
+    * That now works

 # TODO